 It has been truly said that "Order is Heaven's first law"; yet few, we think, have realized how emphatically this is true.
-In glancing back over the Plan of the Ages there is nothing which gives such conclusive evidences of a Divine Director as the order observed in all its parts.
+In glancing back over the Plan of the Ages there is nothing which gives such conclusive evidence of a Divine Director as the order observed in all its parts.

-God has had definite and stated times and seasons for every part of His work; and in the end of each of these seasons there has been a finishing up of its work and a clearing off of the rubbish, preparatory to the beginning of the new work of the dispensation to follow.
-Thus in the end of the Jewish Age order is observed -- a harvest -- and complete separation of the "wheat" class from the "chaff," and an entire rejection of the latter class from God's favor.
-With a few judged worthy in the end of that Age, a new Age -- the Gospel Age -- began.
+God has had definite and stated times and seasons for every part of His work; and in the end of each of these seasons there has been a finishing up of its work and a clearing off of the rubbish, preparatory to the beginning of the new work of the •dispensation to follow.
+Thus in the end of the Jewish Age order is observed-a harvesting and complete separation of the "wheat" class from the "chaff," and an -entire rejection of the latter class from God's favor.
+With a few judged worthy in the end of that Age, a new Age-the Gospel Age-began.
 And now we find ourselves amidst the closing scenes, the "harvest," of this Age: the "wheat" and the "tares," which have grown together during this Age, are being separated.
 With the former class, of which our Lord Jesus is the Head, a new Age is about to be inaugurated, and these "wheat" are to reign as kings and priests in that new dispensation, while the "tare" element is judged as utterly unworthy of that favor.

-While observing this order with reference to the Jewish Age and the one just closing, our Lord informs us through the parable under consideration that the same order will be observed with reference to the Age to follow this Gospel Age.
+Our Lord informs us through the parable under consideration that the same order will be observed with reference to the Age to follow this Gospel Age.